MorgansPlayGames/world-of-skyscape/README.md

 * Routes to create a character
 * Front end to create and view
 * Create level table for stat distribution
+* Created overbloated location models
+* Created a seeder with ObjectId's for relationships function to reference

 ### Front End
 * Create statistic tables for characters using functions to calculate base values